-Based on the above observations and analysis, we propose a Frequency-Aware Dual-Path Network (FADPNet), which allocates distinct submodules to specialize in different frequency domains.
-In particular, we introduce the Low-Frequency Enhancement Block (LFEB) and High-Frequency Enhancement Block (HFEB) to extract and refine, respectively, stable identity-preserving low-frequency features and fine-grained, structure-critical high-frequency details.
-The LFEB integrates an Attentive State Space Block (ASSB) and a Squeeze-and-Excitation Block (SEB) to enhance low-frequency features.
-At the same time, the HFEB combines a High-Frequency Refinement (HFR) module and a Depthwise Position-aware Attention (DPA) module to refine high-frequency details.
-These two modules integrate complementary modeling strategies—global and local—to better capture the intrinsic characteristics of facial components across different frequency levels.
-By decomposing and processing features based on their frequency significance, our approach not only enhances facial fidelity but also improves computational efficiency by focusing resources on perceptually important regions.
-As shown in Fig.~\ref{comparison_with_models}, our proposed FADPNet achieves superior efficiency and reconstruction quality compared to existing FSR methods.
-In summary, the main contributions are as follows:
+Based on the above observations and analysis, we propose the Frequency-Aware Dual-Path Network (FADPNet), which allocates distinct submodules to different frequency domains.
+The Low-Frequency Enhancement Block (LFEB) integrates an Attentive State Space Block (ASSB) and Squeeze-and-Excitation Block (SEB) to restore stable, identity-preserving low-frequency features.
+The High-Frequency Enhancement Block (HFEB) combines a High-Frequency Refinement (HFR) module and Depthwise Position-aware Attention (DPA) to refine fine-grained, structure-critical details.
+These modules leverage complementary global and local modeling to capture facial characteristics across frequency levels.
+By decomposing and processing features according to frequency importance, our approach boosts facial fidelity and improves efficiency by focusing resources on perceptually critical regions.
+As shown in Fig.~\ref{comparison_with_models}, FADPNet achieves superior efficiency and reconstruction quality compared to existing FSR methods.
+The main contributions of this paper are summarized as follows:

 \begin{itemize} \item We propose the LFEB, which combines ASSB and SEB to enhance facial low-frequency representations by capturing global structures and emphasizing informative channel-wise responses. \item We propose the HFEB, which combines HFR and DPA to strengthen local high-frequency facial structures and further capture long-range spatial dependencies to adaptively refine high-frequency contexts. \item Based on the architecture designed from our frequency analysis, our FADPNet demonstrates competitive FSR ability relative to existing FSR methods across performance, model size, and inference speed. \end{itemize}